bloominstituteoftechnology/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 a) its a while loop with continue looping n number of times and it has one loop so its O(n)

-b) it has a for and while loop so its a O(n) because the for loop runs the whole time while the while loop only runs if j is less than n.
+b) it has a for and while loop so its a O(n) because the for loop runs the whole time while the while loop only runs if j is less than n. - correct answer: 0(n log n)

-c) because its recursive it calls itself and it also has a if loop so its O(n^2)
+c)  and it also has a if loop so its O(n^2) - correct answer : 0(n)

 ## Exercise II